ruchitachandhok/sei-flex-49/w01/d2/labs/stretch/js-stretch-lab.md

 # JS Variables, Conditions Stretch Lab

-This is a totally optional stretch lab for those who want a bit more javascript.
+This is a totally optional stretch lab for those who want a bit more javascript, and maybe a bit of CS material.

-Warning: Instructors may underprioritize requests for help with this lab, as it's not part of the SEI fundamentals.
+Warning: Instructors may underprioritize requests for help with this lab, as it's top secret, and not part of the SEI fundamentals.
+I'm not even sure I remember the answers to some of the harder ones.
+Basically, you're on your own!

 <img src="https://media1.giphy.com/media/uuocoePH1mkVy/200w.gif?cid=82a1493bgn3yvpo81jd0csdwn7aoljden8z5lsy0n3scrzin&rid=200w.gif&ct=g" >